tejasbhor/DocNearby/README.md

 * **Event:** PixelRush Hackathon, Foundation Week 2024
 * **Participants:** BTech IT/CT/MTX Sem4 Students of RTMSSU
 * **Theme:** Revolutionizing Healthcare: Connecting Symptoms to Nearby Doctors

+**We are proud to announce that DocNearby was awarded the 1st Prize in its category at this university-level hackathon, recognizing its innovation, potential, and successful execution in addressing critical healthcare challenges.**

 ### The Challenge We Addressed